Experience

-Gus pairs a high-touch approach with strategic depth, quickly mastering his clients’ business and interests, the facts, and the law to drive strategies tailored to clients’ unique objectives.
-Gus has lead counsel experience and has managed pivotal aspects of high-stakes disputes, including the investigation and development of case themes and strategy, briefing and arguing dispositive motions, taking and defending critical 30(b)(6) and fact depositions, and managing all aspects of discovery.
+Gus has lead counsel experience and has managed pivotal aspects of high-stakes disputes, including pre-suit investigations and development of case themes and strategy, briefing and arguing dispositive motions, taking and defending critical 30(b)(6) and fact depositions, and managing all aspects of discovery.

 Previous Experience